X

 The word “binge” itself has a very negative connotation, and in regards to the recent binge TV phenomenon brought upon by the rise of online streaming TV services, some feel that the association is appropriate.

-Interestingly, among that “some” is Mitch Lowe, cofounder of subscription video on demand (SVOD) early innovator, Netflix.
+Interestingly, among those “some” is Mitch Lowe, co-founder of subscription video on demand (SVOD) early innovator, Netflix.

 In an article with Bloomberg News, Lowe expressed that the new habit of consuming an entire season of a TV show in a night or two “fails on several points,” stating, for one, that it eliminates the anticipation created by traditional, serialized shows.